Trainee Positions At Prince of Wales Hospital

 Trainee Responsibilities

 There are two neurology firms which alternate on take.
 The second firm is staffed by a basic trainee.
-The senior registrar changes firms after 6 months.
-There are two junior medical staff, an RMO and an Intern, and these are based either on the Neurology ward or in the Stroke Unit.
-The Advanced trainee is strongly encouraged to attend and present at the various neurological meetings held throughout the year.
+The senior registrar changes firms after 3 months, with 5 weeks spent in the Stroke Unit.
+There are three junior medical staff, two RMOs and an Intern, and these are based either on the Neurology ward or in the Stroke Unit.
+The Advanced trainees are encouraged to attend and present at the various neurological meetings held throughout the year, while ensuring adequate clinical cover.

 Selection Criteria